Wanna know what my biggest annoyance is?

 Ugh!
 Seriously.
 It’s annoying me just to think about it.

-So after getting a question on how to relieve itching, I thought I’d share what I found as well as my top-secret remedy to knock out the itch of poison ivy quick… and keep it away for a good amount of time.
+So after getting a question on how to relieve itchy skin, I thought I’d share some herbal remedies that are known to relieve itching as well as my top-secret remedy to knock out the itch of poison ivy quick… and keep it away for a good amount of time.

 These tips are great for adults and kids alike!